-In order to best meet the needs of our newest students, KIPP Academy of Opportunity may elect to organize the instructional day with paired teachers focusing on a particular subject.
-For example, in fifth grade two teachers may teach English-Language Arts and social studies and the other two may teach math and science, allowing them to specialize.

-Below, figure 12 shows a sample comprehensive course table that shows all course offering for all grades to be served.
+In order to assist with students' transition from self-contained classrooms in elementary school to a traditional middle school model, our 5th grade teachers may work in a paired model.
+K-8 may elect to organize the instructional day with paired teachers focusing on a particular subjects.
+For example in fifth grade, two teachers may teach English-Language Arts and social studies and the other two may teach math and science, allowing them to specialize in two subjects and hold a multiple subject credentials.
+This type of instructional day fits within the schedules provided above.
+Below is a comprehensive course list or table that shows all course offering for all grades to be served.

-Subject Area 5th grade 6th grade 7th grade 8th grade English Language Arts English 5 English 6 English 7 English 8 History -Social Studies Social Studies 5 Social Studies 6 World Civilizations U.S. History Mathematics Math 5 Math 6 Pre-Algebra Algebra Geometry Algebra II Science Science 5 Science 6 Science 7 Science 8 Physical Education Physical Education 5 Physical Education 6 Physical Education 7 Physical Education 8 Electives Art Fundamentals of Music Step Art Fundamentals of Music Step Drumline Art Fundamentals of Music Step Art Fundamentals of Music Step Drumline Jiep Diaminic Drumline D. dillillic
+Subject Area 5th grade 6th grade 7th grade 8th grade English Language Arts English 5 English 6 English 7 English 8 History -Social Studies Social Studies 5 Social Studies 6 World Civilizations U.S. History Mathematics Math 5 Math 6 Pre-Algebra Algebra Geometry Algebra II Science Science 5 Science 6 Science 7 Science 8 Physical Education Physical Education 5 Physical Education 6 Physical Education 7 Physical Education 8 Electives Art such as: Fundamentals of Art Art such as: Mixed Media Art such as: Mixed Media Dance Music such as: Reginging and Advance Art such as: Mixed Media Dance Music such as: Beginning and Advance music Mariachi Beginning and Advance music Mariachi